satylogin/rss-update/README.md

 SUBCOMMANDS:
-    add       add new feed source to track. help      Prints this message or the help of the given subcommand(s) unread    display contents of read list on terminal.
+    add       add new feed source to track. help      Prints this message or the help of the given subcommand(s) setup     set up config for traking feeds. unread    display contents of read list on terminal.
 ```

+### Usage
+`cargo run -- help` should return output as shown above. you can get spefic command help by running
+help on subcommand like `cargo run -- add --help`.

 ### Output Format
 ![output.png](images/output.png)